Becoming a childminder

 How do I become a registered childminder in Devon?

 You will need to register with Ofsted or a childminder agency before you can look after children under the age of eight years.
-To be a childminder you need to be at least 18.
+To be a childminder you need to be at least 18 years old.
 As part of the registration process you would need to:

-- attend suitable childminding training that will allow you to demonstrate your ability to deliver the requirements of the Statutory Framework for the Early Years Foundation Stage (EYFS)
+- demonstrate your ability to deliver the requirements of the Statutory Framework for the Early Years Foundation Stage (EYFS)

 - attend a safeguarding awareness course